Fric-88/Badgernet.Umbraco.MediaTools/README.md

 # Badgernet.Umbraco.MediaTools

-## This package adds additional functionalities to Umbraco media section.
+## Enhances your Umbraco media section with additional features!

-- Automatic downsizing and converting images into "webp" format when uploading them.
+# ✨ Features

+ - 📏 **Automatic Image Optimization:** Automatically downsizes and converts images to the WebP format upon upload for better performance and reduced storage usage.

-- Search images by their resolution, extension, name, folder,...
+ - 🔎 **Advanced Search:** Find images quickly by resolution, extension, name, folder, and more.

-- Resize, convert or download images from the media section in bulk.
+ - 📦 **Bulk Actions:** Resize, convert, or download multiple images directly from the media section.

-- Simple image editor that provides basic editing functionalities
+ - 🎨 **Simple Image Editor:** Edit images with basic editing functionalities without leaving the Umbraco environment.

 ---

-# Important notes
+# 📢 Important notes

 ### When using uSync
 This package will also process any images imported using the uSync import feature.
 Be sure to turn off the converter / resizer (via the dashboard) to prevent that.

-### Umbraco Cloud
-This package was not tested in Umbraco Cloud environment, or with any custom FileSystem providers. <br>
-Any testing with those would be very welcome.

 ### Older version of Umbraco?
 This package is compatible with Umbraco version 14 and newer.